TruyenLeHuu/Move_Hackathon2024/README.md

 Before run Framework, sure that you installed ROS (Noetic) and Carla (version >= 0.9.13).

 # Initial
-Step1: Build ros package 02_RosCommunication -> source to this package (run devel\setup.bat to link packet with terminal)
+Step1: Build ros package 02_RosCommunication -> source to this package (run devel\setup.bat to link package with terminal)

 Step2: In the same terminal, build ros package 01_RosBridge -> source to this package (this source step is important, need do this first at any terminal).